kennethdean2010/tutorials/HOW-TO-deploy-multiple-application-versions/README.md

 ##Putting It All Together

 Now that we have all of the components in place for managing two separate versions of Numbers in our environment, simply assigning a users workstation to the `Numbers` Static Computer Group will ensure that the proper version is installed.
+What's more, when a users workstation is upgraded from OS X El Capitan to macOS Sierra, the updated version will also be deployed automatically.